meruyertaitkaliyeva/rsschool-cv/cv.md

 *Qualifications:*   May — July 2020; *HTML&CSS      Professional website Coding* courses at the HTML Academy July - September 2020; *HTML&CSS Adaptive Website Coding and Automation* courses at the HTML Academy

+*Work experience:*
+__*Soglasie Insurance Company LLC*__, 2014-2020
+`+`Analysis, maintenance, formation and modification of data in reference books;
+`+`Analysis of the causes of failures and violations in the operation of the reference data management system, development of proposals for their elimination and prevention;
+`+`Training and consulting system users;
+`+`Control over the timely processing of applications for changing information in the reference books of the NSI;
+`+`Participation in the development of organizational and administrative documentation;